Toltec Brewing Co. – Albuquerque, New Mexico

 So, what makes it a burger for the people (at least the non–vegan people among us)?
 Well, it delivers on what was promised about Wendy’s burgers by 1970s commercials.
 Wendy’s spokesperson Clara Peller, for example, often asked “where’s the beef.”
 That question doesn’t apply with the Royale.
 There’s a whole half-pound of brisket blended with crimini mushrooms.
 The combination is hot and juicy, another Wendy’s promise of yore.
 It’s a multi-napkin affair with moistness sure to run down your arms and make a glistening mess of your face.
 The fried egg is over-medium which means the yolk is only slightly runny (like the Rio Grande).
 The bacon is crisp and plentiful, the aged Cheddar sharp and complex, but it’s the green chile from Young Guns which brings it all together.
 The green chile actually bites back, increasingly a rarity in the Land of Enchilement.
 Though the buns are formidable, they’re no match for the juiciness of this fabulous burger.
 Bravo, Toltec!

-It may surprise some that Toltec, a west side brewery which launched in May, 2018, would serve such a superb burger though the surprise quickly evaporates when informed the genius responsible for this chef d’oeuvre is David Ruiz.
+It may surprise some that Toltec, a west side brewery which launched in May, 2018, would serve such a superb burger though the surprise quickly evaporates when informed the genius responsible for this chef d’oeuvre was David Ruiz (who has since moved on to other opportunities).
 Albuquerque knows David from his days as executive chef at Pueblo Harvest, a gig that earned him a 2017 appearance on the Food Network show “Guy Fieri’s Family Road Trip.”
 It wasn’t the chef’s only appearance on the Food Network.
 In 2016, he competed on the network’s popular cooking show “Chopped.”
 In 2017, David won the “Duke it Out” challenge, earning both people’s choice and critics’ choice for best entree.
 David was the co-founder of 505 Food Fights, a grassroots chef competition intended to fonder community in Albuquerque’s culinary industry.
+His worthy successor is Chef Emma Gibson who worked alongside Chef Ruiz since its launch.
+Look for Chef Gibson to imprint her own touches to the menu.

 8 June 2018: Toltec is by no means a one-trick pony when it comes to dining.
 Its menu might be small, but it’s mighty.
 Save for “Green Eggs and Ham,” Toltec’s name for deviled eggs (with spinach and agave glazed pork belly), the “Beer Bites” section of the menu is pretty uninteresting.
 That doesn’t mean it’s not good.
 Take, for example, the Local Cheese Plate (local cheese, cured meat, flat bread, local honey and candied pepitas).
 It’s a turophile’s dream, celebrating Tucumcari Mountain Cheese Factory‘s fantastic fromage: (wonderful wedges of green chile and aged Cheddar and charcuterie meats (prosciutto, salami, capicola).
 The greater surprise, however, were the candied pepitas and the local honey from a bee-keeper of the chef’s acquaintance.